koral--/android-gif-drawable/README.md

 ```

 Note that if you change a drawable of e.g. `ImageView`, the callback will be removed from the previous
 drawable.
 Thereafter, you have to reassign callback or the same `GifDrawable` instance will stop animating.
+See [#480](https://github.com/koral--/android-gif-drawable/issues/480) for more information.

 #### Advanced